mrdandelion6/Learn-to-Code/README.md

 ### Learn Python
 Located in the `python` directory.
 Made for someone who is already familiar with Python and interested in learning tools for data analysis.

 `data_analysis.py` contains detailed notes on using various libraries such as NumPy, Pandas, and Matplotlib.
-There aren't any notes for learning Python from the ground up for this section unlike the others.
+There aren't any notes for learning Python from the ground up for this language unlike the others.
 Each different topic is sectioned off into its own function.
-Similiar to a table of contents, you can view the list of topics as functions in `contents()` and ctrl-click it to jump to a chapter.
+Similiar to a table of contents, you can view the list of topics in `contents()` and ctrl-click them to jump to a particular chapter.

 You will need to install a Python interpreter of version **3.12.1** or later and install all the required libraries.
 To install the required libraries you should create a virtual environment in the `python` directory, activate it, then install everything in `requirements.txt`.
 You can do so as follows (on Windows):
 ```